ckenst/WebDriverIO.js/README.md

 # selenium-examples.js
-Some example automation using JavaScript
+Some example automation using Node.js, Mocha and the Selenium JavaScript bindings